Youth Gain Experiences to Learn, Lead and Succeed

 Studies show that out-of-school time directly affects youth behavior and academic success.
 By keeping youth occupied with activities to stimulate their minds, they are engaged and focused while improving social skills and grades.

-- Every Minnesota youth has an average of 2,000 hours of discretionary non-school time in a given year.
-This is roughly equivalent to a full-time job.1
+- Every Minnesota youth has an average of 2,000 hours of discretionary non-school time in a given year.1

 - Commission on Out of School Time.
 (2005) Journeys into Community: Transforming Youth Opportunities for Learning and Development, Minneapolis, MN: Center for 4-H Youth Development.